Hardware Troubleshooting Notes

-45. can’t use AGP card as primary video:-
+45. Can’t use AGP card as a primary video:-

-cause: – PCI video is set as primary video.
+Cause: – PCI video is set as the primary video.

-46. display is steady at lower resolutions but flickers at higher resolutions:-
+46. the display is steady at lower resolutions but flickers at higher resolutions:-

 Cause: – higher refresh rates are needed at higher resolutions to avoid flicker.